 And last but not least, there are swings, including my favourite – a joey swing!
 Also known as a dual swing or mother and child swing.
 It let’s a parent or older sibling enjoy the swing while also swinging (and facing) your little one.
 Definitely saves your arms from pushing if your kids really love swings!

 Around the outside is a path to ride on.
-My kids were disappointed it wasn’t a ‘dinky track‘ as they expected, with road markings and signs.
-But it was just a miscommunication and the markings and signs will be added soon – yay!
-Thanks Parramatta Park Trust.
+My kids are disappointed it wasn’t a ‘dinky track‘ as they expected, with road markings and signs.
+But Parramatta Park Trust are looking into adding markings and signs.

 You will also see some of the convict history and natural environment of Parramatta Park has been incorporated into the playground.
 The wood huts actually mimic the size of the convict huts that had been built here.
 And there are love locks in the wood panels from actual convicts.
-Signage explaining the historical and archaeological significance of the site will soon be installed and will help tell the story of the playground.
+Signage explaining the historical and archaeological significance of the site is still to be installed and will help tell the story of the playground.

 There’s also a large grassed area in front of the playground, perfect for kicking a ball around.
 And it’s also where the annual Burramatta Festival is held to celebrate NAIDOC week in July.